Positive representations over real closed fields: Introduction

 \subsubsection{Hitchin representations of Fuchsian groups}

-In \cite{CZZ}, the fourth author, together with Canary and Zimmer, introduces \emph{cusped Hitchin representations} of a finitely generated Fuchsian group $\Gamma$ into a split real Lie group $G$.
-Importantly, their definition assumes the existence of a \emph{continuous} boundary map from the limit set $\Lambda(\Gamma)$ to $G/P_{\textrm{min}}$.
-In particular, the precise geometry of the hyperbolic surface $ S=\Gamma \backslash \Hb^2$ constrains the behavior of the representation on boundary curves: \begin{itemize} \item If $\gamma\in \Gamma$ is represented by a curve in $S$ bounding a funnel, then $\rho(\gamma)$ must be loxodromic; \item If $\gamma \in \Gamma$ is represented by a curve in $S$ bounding a cusp, then $\rho(\gamma)$ must be unipotent. \end{itemize} We immediately get that a cusped Hitchin representation is positive in the sense of \Cref{def: positive rep intro}.
-Conversely, we will see that a positive representation of $\Gamma$ is a cusped Hitchin representation if and only if it is \emph{type-preserving}, as a particular case of \Cref{thm-intro: type preserving} below.
+In \cite{CZZ}, the fourth author, together with Canary and Zimmer, introduced \emph{cusped Hitchin representations} of a finitely generated Fuchsian group $\Gamma$ into $\SL_d(\Rb)$.
+Importantly, their definition assumes the existence of a \emph{continuous}, positive, equivariant, boundary map from the limit set $\Lambda(\Gamma)$ to the variety of complete flags in $\Rb^d$.
+In particular, the precise geometry of the hyperbolic surface $ S=\Gamma \backslash \Hb$ constrains the behavior of the representation on boundary curves: \begin{itemize} \item If $\gamma\in \Gamma$ is represented by a curve in $S$ bounding a funnel, then $\rho(\gamma)$ must be loxodromic; \item If $\gamma \in \Gamma$ is represented by a curve in $S$ bounding a cusp, then $\rho(\gamma)$ must be unipotent. \end{itemize} We immediately get that a cusped Hitchin representation is positive in the sense of \Cref{def: positive rep intro}.
+Conversely, they also proved \cite[Theorem 9.2]{CZZ} that a positive representation of $\Gamma$ is a cusped Hitchin representation if and only if it is \emph{type-preserving}, which is a particular case of \Cref{thm-intro: type preserving} below.